Last updated on May 21st, 2019 at 05:38 pm

 Formulating sound policy vis-à-vis technical debt requires a thorough understanding of the distinction between the MPrin associated with a technical debt and the principal amount of a financial debt.
 There are three fundamental differences between them.

 MPrin can change spontaneously

-For most financial debts, the principal amount is determined by formula, or by voluntary actions of the debtor, such as making periodic payments on an installment loan, or new purchases on a credit card account.
-By contrast, MPrin can change absent any action by the “borrower.”
+For most financial debts, a formula determines the principal amount.
+Voluntary actions of the debtor can also affect the principal amount.
+For example, the debtor might make periodic payments on an installment loan, or new purchases on a credit card account.
+By contrast, MPrin of a technical debt can change absent any action by the “borrower.”
 For example, changes in regulations, standards, or technologies can all cause changes in MPrin.
 More: “How MPrin can change spontaneously”

 Technical debt can create more technical debt

 Technical debt left in place can create more technical debt without the knowledge or consent of the debtor organization.
 By contrast, the principal amount of a financial debt can grow, but law or regulation requires notification—and in some cases consent—of the debtor.
 More: “How MPrin can change spontaneously”